Tagetes patula: Fragrance

 The whole plant is harvested when in flower and distilled for its essential oil.
 The oil is used in perfumery.
 It is blended with sandalwood oil to produce 'attar genda' perfume.
 About 35 kg of oil can be extracted from 1 hectare of the plant yielding 2500 kg of flowers and 25000 kg of herbage.

+Other

+Many cultures use medicinal infusions from dried leaves or florets.
+Research also suggests that the essential oil has the ability to be used as residual pesticide against bedbugs.